sidharth2189/CarND-LaneLines-P1/README.md

 2) 'test_videos' file contain front view video streams while driving a vehicle on a road.

-3) 'test_videos/output' contain lane detected version of the videos in 'test_videos' file
+3) 'test_videos_output' contain lane detected version of the videos in 'test_videos' file

 4) P1.ipynb is the code file